 In (v) and (vi) the regular copula izan 'be' is used, and the subject noun phrase cannot be in the partitive case either, as in (iv):

-(Nire) lagunak aljeriarrak dira my friends-art Algerian-art are vi. \(Nire) lagunik ez da aljeriarra
+v.
+(Nire) lagunak aljeriarrak dira my friends-art Algerian-art are vi.
+(Nire) lagunik ez da aljeriarra

--part no is Algerian-art No friend (of mine) is Algerian
+-part no is Algerian-art

 My friends are Algerian